 If only the walls could talk

-Kokatahi bivouac
+Kokatahi Bivouac

-Like HEADQUARTERS, our other lodging has a proud history.
+Like HEADQUARTERS, our other hut has a proud history.
 A relic of a bygone era, yet some 60 years younger than Headquarters, the Kokatahi Bivouac is infused with New Zealand hunting and tramping folklore.

 Originally located above the upper Kokatahi River, just above the confluence with a large unnamed side-creek that drains Bastion Ridge, The Rampart, and Mt.
 Ambrose.
 The hut was built in 1957 as a base for government employed deer cullers, it was in such a remote area that building materials and supplies had to be air dropped or found on site.